 - Understand how to publish a site and troubleshoot issues

-Why choose ICDL?
+Why certify with ICDL?

-- Certification is internationally recognised
+- ICDL certification is internationally recognised by employers and institutions.

 The detailed syllabus for the Web Editing module is publicly available, so that there is complete clarity about what is covered.